Omnimodal topological polarization of bilayer networks: analysis in the Maxwell limit and experiments on a 3D-printed prototype: Results and Discussion

-Interestingly, the band diagram of the low $AR$ case (Fig.~\ref{fig:beam_bdms}B) shows that, as we decrease $AR$, two additional modes drop from the bulk band and become localized, as confirmed by the mode density shown in the inset.
-For comparison, decays for the polarized modes of the spring-mass system are shown in the inset of Fig. \ref{fig:beam_bdms}E. Note that a $100$ unit-cell supercell was used for both the low-$AR$ and the spring-mass cases due to the low decay rate exhibited by some of the modes, which require a large number of cells to appreciate.
-To confirm the contrast with the results applicable to our prototype, decay rates for a $100$ unit-cell supercell with the geometric characteristics (i.e., $AR$) of the prototype are shown in the Appendix B; even with the longer supercell we still only observe four localized modes.
+Although four low-frequency modes localize in the structural lattice, the ideal Maxwell case predicts six total edge modes.
+Since these zero modes involve unimpeded rotations about the perfect hinges with no elongation of the springs, which is disallowed in the structural model due to the clamped boundary conditions at the beam ends, the beam's behavior should approach (albeit never reach) the behavior of the ideal Maxwell case when the cost of beam bending becomes negligible (to the cost of beam extension).
+This limit can be achieved by tuning the beams' aspect ratio ($AR=\radius/L$, where $L$ is the length of the shortest bond in the unit cell) because the axial stiffness scales with $\radius^2$ while the bending stiffness scales with $\radius^4$.
+Thus, as the $AR$ diminishes, the bending stiffness becomes minute and a greater amount of flexural deformation is allowed in the vicinity of the structural hinges.
+Indeed, in Fig.~\ref{fig:beam_bdms}C we compare the frequency of the topologically polarized modes as a function of $AR$, monitoring the frequencies of the first six modes (until they enter the bulk band and can no longer be identified), finding that as $AR$ decreases, the frequencies approach zero.
+The band diagram of the low $AR$ case (Fig.~\ref{fig:beam_bdms}B) shows that as we decrease $AR$, two additional modes drop from the bulk band and become localized, as confirmed by plotting the norm of the total displacements in each cell, shown in the inset.
+Note that a $100$ unit-cell supercell was used here due to the low decay rate exhibited by some of the modes, which require a large number of cells to appreciate.
+To confirm the contrast with the results applicable to our prototype, decay rates for a $100$ unit-cell supercell with the geometric characteristics (i.e., $AR$) of the prototype are shown in the SI Appendix, Fig.~S3; even with the longer supercell we still only observe four localized modes.